Poland Crypto Tax

 Value-Added Tax (VAT)

-Key allowances and conditions for VAT groups:
+Main allowances and conditions to VAT groups:

-• The minimum period of a VAT group’s existence is three years
+• The minimum period of a VAT group’s existence is three years;

-• Permanent establishments and branches can join such groups
+• Permanent establishments and branches can join such groups;

 Withholding Tax